 One of the easiest ways to explain the difference between EDIT and BUILD access levels is through an example of building a Power BI report on top of an existing dataset.
 If you get data from a Power BI dataset, you are building a new report (or even a new dataset) on top of the existing dataset.

-The user below when using Get data from Power BI dataset, has access to some datasets;
+The user below, when using the Get data from Power BI dataset, has access to some datasets;

 The user above sees all the datasets with movies in their name.
 The highlighted dataset, as an example, is a dataset that is shared with the user with View and BUILD access;

-Then the user has no access to that dataset when building report or new content.
+Then the user has no access to that dataset when building a report or new content.

-As you can see in the above simple example, removing the Build access from the dataset means that the user has no longer access to build any new content on top of that dataset.
+As you can see in the above simple example, removing the Build access from the dataset means that the user can no longer build any new content on top of that dataset.

 Are Build and Edit the same?
 A row-level security example

-Now that you know what the Build access level is, let’s see if the Build and Edit access levels are the same?
+Now that you know the Build access level, let’s see if the Build and Edit access levels are the same.
 The short answer is no. They are not.
 Let me show that to you through a row-level security example.

 The below report is a report on top of a dataset with RLS (row-level security) configuration defined:

-If I have a user with View and Build access on a dataset, then a report that that user build is dependent on his/her access to the roles configured in the dataset level.
+If I have a user with View and Build access on a dataset, then a report that that user build depends on his/her access to the roles configured in the dataset level.

-This user, if built a report on top of that dataset, will see something like this:
+This user, if he or she built a report on top of that dataset, will see something like this:

 As you can see, the user can see only part of the data that he/she is allowed to see.
-If this user had Edit access on that dataset, then all the data would be visible to him/her.
+If this user had Edit access to that dataset, all the data would be visible to him/her.

 The difference between Build and Edit is not just on the RLS, it is also for editing the content.
 When a user has Edit access on a dataset, then that user can CHANGE or DELETE the content.
 But the user with Build and View access can only build a new content on top of that dataset, and cannot change the original.

-How to provide Build but not the Edit access?
+How to provide Build but not Edit access?

-To give a user Edit access on a dataset, you can give them a proper level of access to the workspace as I mentioned here.
-There are different methods to provide Build and View access, but not Edit access.
+To give a user Edit access to a dataset, you can give them proper access to the workspace, as I mentioned here.
+Different methods provide Build and View access but not Edit access.
 Here are some of the most common:

 Manage Permissions: Add Build access